9 Social Media Kidnapping Statistics: How Social Media Ignorance Is Endangering Your Children

 How Many People Are Kidnapped Through Social Media?

-With the rise of online danger to children, parents must do everything they can to keep them safe.
+With the rise of online dangers to children, like scams and predators, parents must do everything possible to keep their kids safe.
 In today’s age, predators have found social media to be the perfect ground for kidnapping.

 According to the FBI, an estimated 500,000 predators use online platforms to target children.
-In line with this, federal investigators want parents to reconsider allowing their kids to explore social media without proper guidance
+In line with this, authorities tell parents to reconsider allowing their kids to explore social media without proper guidance.

-Let’s dive deep into the terrifying world of online predators using social media kidnapping statistics and the trouble waiting if our families aren't careful.
+Learn more about the terrifying world of online predators using social media kidnapping statistics and the trouble waiting if families aren’t careful.

 Kidnapping Through Social Media Statistics

-Children are spending more time indoors, and their social skills are changing.
+Children spend more time indoors, and their social skills change.
 Nowadays, parents believe that keeping their children at home and under close supervision will keep them safe.

 1. Sexual assault cases have spiraled by 300% through social media.